RedHatInsights/inventory-schemas/README.md

 3. If the report seems satisfactory and there are no more concerns, a repository maintainer will merge the PR.

 4. In the event that the report is unsatisfactory (e.g. it shows a high number of failures from one or multiple reporters), the PR owner must coordinate with the repository maintainers and the stakeholders from the reporter(s) that show failures.
-Together, they must decide whether to change the PR or to update the reporter(s).
+Together, they must decide whether to change the PR or to update the reporter.

 5. If the pull request only adds new fields there is no need to generate a report since the database will not contain values to compare against for the new fields.
 A repository maintainer will help in getting consensus with the schema [Stakeholders](#stakeholders) before merging the PR.